DRI Your Career

 Cate Huston

-Cate is the author of The Engineering Leader, fractional CTO at Twill, and engineering leadership coach.
-She was previously in leadership roles at DuckDuckGo and Automattic, and an advisor at Glowforge.
+Author of The Engineering Leader, fractional CTO at Twill, and engineering leadership coach.
+Previously in leadership roles at DuckDuckGo and Automattic, and an advisor at Glowforge.
 She has been all over the world, but now lives in Ireland.

 Jean Hsu